NickCrews/spacy-address/README.md

 # 99507-1234 ZipCode
 ```

+On my 2021 M1 Macbook Pro with 64GB of RAM, it takes ~2 seconds to parse 1000 addresses.

 ## Future Work

 - Currently the pipeline is based on the `en_core_web_lg` model.
 I want to make variations